homebridge/homebridge/README.md

 If you're having an issue with a particular plugin, open an issue in that plugin's Github repository.
 If you're having an issue with Homebridge itself, feel free to open issues and PRs here.

-You can also chat with us in our nascent [Slack instance](http://homebridge-slackin.herokuapp.com).
+You can also chat with us in [Slack](https://slackin-adpxqdnhge.now.sh).

 # Installation